meshcloud

 • Restricted: If a tag is restricted, it means only Partner users can enter this tag value.
 The input will also not be shown to the end-user when creating a new meshObject.
 This is useful if an organization doesn't want users to edit these values in self-service.
 For example, an organization can use restricted tags to implement a "segregation of duty" control to ensure that a partner user confirmed a project's data classification.

-Note: replication is not supported for meshLandingZones
+Replication is not supported for meshLandingZones

 • Replication: If a tag has replication enabled, it will be used to tag an actual tenant in the cloud platform.

-• Replication Tag Key: Although we recommend using the exact same value as Name here, it possible to use a slightly different tag key when it is used for replication.
+• Replication Tag Key: Although we recommend using the exact same value as Name here, it's possible to use a slightly different tag key when it is used for replication.
 Also, keep in mind that the tag key will be prefixed, depending on what is configured for tenant tags.
 When a tag key or value does not meet the cloud platforms' requirements, it will automatically be sanitized

 Tags on meshUsers

-meshUsers are defined globally in meshStack and therefore their tags are identical within all meshCustomers.
+meshUsers are defined globally in meshStack and therefore their tags are identical within all meshWorkspaces.
 As described in meshPolicies there are use cases where it makes sense to just apply a set of default tags to all meshUsers.
 I.e. you want to allow to assign all users to "dev" and "qa" projects, but not to "prod" projects.

 The following configuration options are available at mesh.web.user: